Phanx/SpamAway/README.md

 SpamAway
 -----------

-**EN** — Hides spammy NPC dialog, useless system messages, repeated AFK messages, and automated spam from other players' addons.
+**EN** — Hides useless NPC chat, system messages, ability announcements, and more.

-Things that are hidden:
+A mostly-complete list of things that are hidden:

 * Messages in languages your character doesn't understand
 * Boss encounter hand-holding messages in the middle of the screen